TheChronicMonster/coinflipper/index.md

 Line 9: Prints the outcome of the flip as "Heads" or "Tails" Line 10: Prints the outcome of the flip as "true" or "false"

+Lines 9 and 10 help us understand how we can use a boolean to output a string.
+In our implementation, even though coin is a 0 or 1, Reach understands 0 as false and 1 as true.
+The integers are necessary so the call and toss result can be mathematicaly compared in the backend, but our output needs to be a string because tossCoin and chooseFace expects an output type of byte.
+We use the if statement to convert the boolean into a string to satisfy the output parameter.

 Finally, let's create the `seeOutcome` object, on the next line after the `tossCoin` object closes.

 ``` js